XjgfalconX/justNoise/README.md

   Clean, readable UI with a dark theme and subtle color accents.
 Includes a well-themed background image for atmosphere.

 - **In-Browser Play**
-  No installation needed — play directly in your web browser.
+  No installation needed(This will be true on itch.io) — play directly in your web browser.

 - **Dynamic Dialogue**
   Character responses change based on the player's decisions.